 A temperature over 99.5 degrees is one of the most common signs of infection.
 If you have a fever after a root canal treatment, contact your endodontist or dentist immediately.

 Pain or soreness for a few days after a root canal, especially in the area of the affected tooth and gums, is normal.
-However, if the pain is prolonged or worsens you should return to your dentist or endodontist.
+However, if the pain worsens or is prolonged more than 3 days you should return to your dentist or endodontist.

 Live in the Richmond, Virginia area and have questions about root canals before or after treatment?
 Contact us, we are happy to answer your questions.